gabrielcsapo/docusaurus-plugin-search-local/README.md

   - Try using docusaurus-plugin-search-local >= v0.16.0 with Docusaurus >= v2.0.0-alpha.73
   - Try using docusaurus-plugin-search-local between v0.14.0 and v0.15.1 with Docusaurus between v2.0.0-alpha.68 and v2.0.0-alpha.72
   - Or try using docusaurus-plugin-search-local <= v0.13.1 with Docusaurus <= v2.0.0-alpha.66
-- `Error: Command failed with signal "SIGSEGV"`:
-  - This is probably caused by a [known issue](https://github.com/yanyiwu/nodejieba/issues/187) introduced by `nodejieba@2.5.2`, if you enabled language of zh.
-  - Try downgrading `nodejieba` to `2.4.2` and it will work again, see discussions in [#47](https://github.com/easyops-cn/docusaurus-search-local/issues/47).

 ## Further Reading